seanrodrigues1/ML-OPS-DEPLOYMENT--WINE-QUALITY/readme.txt

 3. create folder structure : we used template.py to create the folder structure, but it can be created manually too

+IMPORTANT: running template.py also creates a config file called params.yaml which contains the path to all files and also contains the parameter values to use.

 4. initialize an empty git repository : git init